Richemont: Luxury with Lasting Value

 Debt

 Another important aspect to consider is debt.
-It is crucial to assess whether a business has a manageable level of debt that can be repaid within a period of 3 years.
-We do this by dividing the total long-term debt by earnings.
-After analyzing Richemont's financial statements, I have concluded that the company has 1,54 years of earnings in debt.
-This is well below the three-year threshold, indicating that debt is not a concern when considering an investment in Richemont.
+It is essential to assess whether a company has a manageable level of debt that can reasonably be repaid within three years.
+To evaluate this, I divide total long-term debt by annual earnings.
+Based on Richemont’s financial statements, the company currently has debt equivalent to 1,19 years of earnings.
+This is well below the three-year threshold, indicating that Richemont’s debt level is manageable and not a concern when evaluating the company as a potential investment.

 Risks